Get my Email Exclusives!

 The number one mistake people make when choosing safer sunscreen is that they don’t realize when the ingredients have SEPARATED.

-In zinc sunscreens formulated to be sheer, we might not realize this has occurred!
+In zinc sunscreens formulated to be sheer, we might not realize this separation has occurred!
+The exception?
+The brands I recommend have an excellent track record, and Beautycounter has even created both non-aerosol spray and lotion sunscreens that don't separate.
+Hooray!

-That’s why I think zinc-based sunscreen STICKS are ideal.
-The ingredients that hold zinc in suspension are much more solid – and bonus, more skin-conditioning – so you’re more likely to get the coverage you need, while still being able to choose more sheer options.
+That’s why, in general, I think zinc-based sunscreen STICKS are ideal.
+The ingredients that hold zinc in suspension are much more solid – and bonus, more skin-conditioning – so you’re more likely to get the coverage you need.

 This is particularly important on the face, especially for those with acne-prone skin, since the sun can oxidize the skin's oils and cause inflammation, worsening acne.